vsalavatov/intellij.kotlinx.coroutines/IntelliJ-patches.md

 - `kotlinx.coroutines.flow.internal.FlowValueWrapperInternalKt.unwrapInternalDebuggerCapture` -- unwraps passed argument so it returns the original value; only used after transformation
 - `kotlinx.coroutines.flow.internal.FlowValueWrapperInternalKt.unwrapTyped` -- utility function served to ease casting to a real underlying type
 - `kotlinx.coroutines.flow.internal.FlowValueWrapperInternalKt.emitInternal(FlowCollector, value)` -- alternative of a regular `FlowCollector.emit` that supports insertion points; if there is a `FlowCollector`, its `emit` call can be replaced with `emitInternal` so this case would also be supported for constructing async stack traces
-- `kotlinx.coroutines.flow.internal.FlowValueWrapperInternalKt.debuggerCapture` -- common insertion point for a debugger agent; simplifies instrumentation; the value is always being unwrapped inside. `emitInternal` uses this method.
+- `kotlinx.coroutines.flow.internal.FlowValueWrapperInternalKt.debuggerCapture` -- common insertion point for a debugger agent; simplifies instrumentation; the value is always being unwrapped inside.

 One internal method was added to `BufferedChannel`: `emitAllInternal`.
 This method ensures the value will be unwrapped in an insertion point.